Understanding Performance Anxiety

 CBT for performance anxiety may involve techniques such as cognitive restructuring, where individuals learn to identify and challenge their negative thoughts about their performance.
 They may also engage in behavioral strategies, such as gradual exposure to anxiety-provoking situations, to build confidence and reduce anxiety over time.
 CBT can be conducted individually or in group settings, depending on the individual’s preferences and needs.

-Exposure Therapy is a specific form of therapy commonly used to treat various anxiety disorders, including performance anxiety.
+Exposure Therapy is a specific form of therapy commonly used to treat various anxiety disorders, including performance or test anxiety.
 This approach aims to gradually expose individuals to the situations or triggers that cause anxiety, helping them develop coping strategies and reducing their fear response.

 In the context of performance anxiety, exposure therapy may involve systematically exposing individuals to performance-related situations that elicit anxiety, such as public speaking or performing in front of others.
 By repeatedly facing these situations in a controlled and supportive environment, individuals can learn to manage their anxiety and build confidence in their abilities.